 The Stream-Flo Group of Companies provides a total of eight scholarships to students in the Northern Alberta Institute of Technology’s (NAIT) CNC Machinist Program and the Mechanical Engineering Technology Program.
 Many of these scholarship recipients go on to work at Stream-Flo or Master Flo as summer students and join us after graduation as full-time employees.
 By supporting students in these programs, Stream-Flo is helping to ensure the oil and gas industry as a whole has the skilled employees that will drive our growth and success the future.
 Watch the video below to learn more about NAIT scholarships from Taylor J. Oliwa, a 2016 recipient of the Master Flo Valve Inc. Achievement Award for Mechanical Engineering Technology students.

-As a member of the Petroleum Services Association of Canada, Stream-Flo supports the PSAC Education Fund Scholarship Program.
-These competitive scholarships are awarded to post-secondary students connected to PSAC Regular Member companies as well as students at technical colleges enrolled in petroleum-related or trades programs.
+As a member of the Energy Services Association of Canada (ENSERVA), Stream-Flo supports the ENSERVA Education Fund Scholarship Program.
+These competitive scholarships are awarded to post-secondary students connected to ENSERVA Regular Member companies as well as students at technical colleges enrolled in petroleum-related or trades programs.